 - Given document XYZ, we need to choose a server to use

 - Suppose we use modulo

 - Number servers from 1...n

 - Place document XYZ on server (XYZ mod n)

+- (i.e., Placement only based on server identities)

 - What happens when a servers fails? n → n-1

 - Same if different people have different measures of n

 - Why might this be bad?